hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 * I don't see where it could be the problem, apart having them  inside Red, means you have to recompile if you need some modifications.

 [9:56:44](#V1VrOgrrc5IT3yxZH8JjE2w_gNM1L0BlKCgwdCUmJOk) <hiiamboris (NOT THIS ONE)>:
-Hmm looks like design abuse to me Ì†ΩÌ∏â Too small things for a codec.
+Hmm looks like design abuse to me üòâ Too small things for a codec.
 And do you expect `save` & `load` to support these too?

 [9:57:04](#xdjBQixOFRrtyOQ_a8cZIjW3Lqs7tqs7O2XpJpzKU44) <hiiamboris (NOT THIS ONE)>:
 Date formats are in the formatting PR btw.